BlitxG/coder-octolio/README.md

 # coder-octolio
-This is a science page, educating people how to code
+This is a code page, educating people how to code.

+Please don't spam request commit and don't abuse the project.

+Hosted on "Netlify"